The Legacy Project: Resources and Information on Intergenerational Trauma and Trauma-Informed Practice

 The unresolved terror, anger, grief, and loss created by colonization has had negative effects on Indigenous health and well-being.

-To achieve healing, the systems and institutions of the dominant society must act as allies instead of instruments of colonial control.
+To create change, we must decolonize and Indigenize the systems and institutions of the dominant society so that they no longer act as instruments of colonial control.

-Stories exist as they happen, then spiral off from a common root to become part of the lives of subsequent generations.
+Stories are spirals: they exist in time and space as they happen, then spiral off from a common root to become part of the lives of subsequent generations.

 Why does this website have dragonflies on it?